-No man has had more of an impact on an imperfect world than the person whom the believer consider the perfect human being whose every action is to be emulated as closely as possible.
+No man has had more of an impact on an imperfect world than the person whom the believers consider the perfect human being, a man whose every action is to be emulated as closely as possible.

 The Prophet did something and allowed his people to do it, but some people refrained from doing it.
 When the Prophet learned of that, he delivered a sermon, and after having sent Praises to Allah, he said, "What is wrong with such people as refrain from doing a thing that I do?
 By Allah, I know Allah better than they, and I am more afraid of Him than they."

 What the perfect human being did to a child 1,400 years ago is now common practice in many parts of the believers' world, with disastrous consequences.
 Where Islam is making the greatest advances, such as in Africa, we are seeing an extraordinary increase in a condition called vesicovaginal fistula or VVF where the inflicted experience "the continuous involuntary discharge of urine into the vaginal vault."

 In Nigeria's Islamist north, for example, according to ModernGhana, “thousands of underage child-wives are abandoned by their pedophile husbands when these little girls develop VVF and dribble urine, a complication of obstructed labour during underage child birth.”
 These child-mothers and their female offspring, when they, as children give birth to children and are also mutilated by giving birth before their time, are largely doomed to a short, miserable existence and an ignominious death.

 This cannot be what the perfect human being intended.
 There is little doubt that Muhammad's lust gave way to what could be considered genuine love for his child bride.
 It may have been because she was playful, exciting and made him feel like a young man again.

 The Prophet and I used to take a bath from a single pot called 'Faraq'.